hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 For very large and sparsely signed zones, where the majority of the records are insecure delegations, opt-out MAY be used.

-Operators are encouraged to forgo using a salt entirely by using a zero-length salt value instead (represented as a "-" in the presentation format).
+Operators SHOULD NOT use a salt by indicating a zero-length salt value instead (represented as a "-" in the presentation format).

 If salts are used, note that since the NSEC3PARAM RR is not used by validating resolvers (see [RFC5155] section 4), the iterations and